elibooklover/NeonLED/README.md

 # NeonLED

-This LED Banner will make you shine anywhere!
+NeonLED will make you shine anywhere!
+Use NeonLED at concerts, parties, events, and more to illuminate your surroundings with vibrant colors and dynamic LED effects!

-With distinctive and captivating LED effects, coupled with innovative materials, your bullet screen effortlessly stands out from the crowd.
-The minimalist user interface empowers you to swiftly craft your personalized bullet screen.
+With captivating LED effects, your bullet screen will stand out from the crowd.
+The simple user interface allows you to quickly craft a personalized bullet screen.

-Features
+Features:
-* Provides various LED effects to enhance the bullet screen's visual appeal.
+- Provides various LED effects to enhance the visual appeal of your message.
-* Supports both landscape and portrait screens.
+- Supports both landscape and portrait modes.
-* Allows scrolling text with adjustable speed.
-* Enables text blinking functionality with an adjustable blinking speed.
-* Facilitates easy font changes.
+- Text can scroll and/or blink, with adjustable speeds.
+- Supports a variety of fonts.
-* Quickly adjusts text size and color.
+- Quickly adjust text size and color, as well as background color.
-* Supports dark mode.
+- Supports dark mode.

 ![Screenshot1](https://elibooklover.github.io/NeonLED/Screenshot1.png) ![Screenshot2](https://elibooklover.github.io/NeonLED/Screenshot2.png)